Hey! I'm Olga, a PhD student in Astronomy at Harvard University

 presentations

-4. Galactic Bars (Granada, Spain), "On the Tremaine-Weinberg method: how much can we trust gas tracers to measure pattern speeds?" ( poster & flash talk, the poster prize competition winner, July 2023)
+7. Galactic Bars (Granada, Spain), poster & flash talk, the poster prize competition winner, July 2023

 ABOUT ME